JennEYoon/geo-ml/rainforest/planet-tut2018/planet-scipy2018-tutorial.md

   * tif file colors are: blue, green, red, near-infared, not red, green, blue, inf.
   * Use **rasterio** library to manipulate, style similar to Numpy.
   * Go through notebook, Planet API for downloading selected geometry.
-  * jsonio -- good for looking up geojson coordinates from a polygon.
+  * geojson.io website -- good for looking up geojson coordinates from a polygon.
+    (link to image)
+  * import Python libraries: geojsonio.py and geopandas.py
+  * also jsonio.py useful for writing json files from Python.

 ---